 From three directions, three shadow guards appeared.

-The shadow guards bowed, fists to chests.
+The shadow guards bowed, their fists clenched against their chests.
 "Master."

 "Find me Fox Mandrake, Lingshi Mushrooms, Green Lotus seeds, Jue Mingzi, and thousand-year-old Ginseng.
 Sweep the entire city if you have to.
 Empty every apothecary, threaten every physician who might be hoarding rare medicines.
 I don't care how you do it."

-The guards exchanged bewildered looks, rain streaming down their masked faces.
+The guards exchanged bewildered looks, water drops streaming down their masked faces.

 Lifeng, the tallest, said flatly, "Ginseng is manageable, my lord.
 But the rest are exceedingly rare.
 Even the Imperial Department of Medicines lacks half that list."

 "Then find them anyway!"
-Rumeng snapped, all trace of playfulness burned away.
+Rumeng snapped, his brows furrowed.
 "Junshang was poisoned by Jinghuo.
-If the poison isn't detoxified, it will destroy his cultivation within three days, and his life soon after."
+If the poison isn't detoxified, it will destroy his cultivation within seven days, and his life soon after."
 He paused, letting the weight sink in.

 "Bring them before dawn.
 Fail, and we'll all be attending an imperial funeral."